 CHASENBOSCOLO was founded in 1986 with the simple philosophy of taking care of the client being our top priority.
 Our firm has recovered hundreds of millions of dollars for thousands of clients.

-Barry M. Chasen has more than three decades of experience and has received an AV Preeminent rating from Martindale-Hubbell, a peer rating denoting the highest level of professional excellence.
-Benjamin T. Boscolo joined the firm in 1987, is licensed in Maryland and Washington, D.C., and is a member of the District of Columbia Bar Association, Prince George’s County Bar Association, and American Association for Justice.
+Barry M. Chasen has more than three decades of experience.
+He has received an AV Preeminent rating from Martindale-Hubbell, a peer rating denoting the highest level of professional excellence.
+Benjamin T. Boscolo joined the firm in 1987 and is licensed in Maryland and Washington, D.C.
+He is a member of the District of Columbia Bar Association, Prince George’s County Bar Association, and American Association for Justice.

-We will negotiate for a settlement that covers all of your past, present, and future expenses.
+We will negotiate for a settlement covering all your past, present, and future expenses.
 When an insurance company refuses to provide an appropriate amount, our firm will not hesitate to file a lawsuit.

 No two car crashes are the same.
-Every single accident involves its own unique factors, not only with different people being involved, but also different vehicles, settings, and causes.
+Every single accident involves its unique factors and set of circumstances.

 Some of the most common causes of car accidents in Virginia include, but are not limited to:

-The different injuries that victims can suffer in these cases can also vary depending on numerous factors, such as the speeds of the vehicles involved and the points of impact.
-In many cases, people suffer very debilitating injuries that not only require significant medical care but also impact their ability to work.
+What injuries a victim can suffer also depends on certain factors.
+These include the speeds of the vehicles involved and the points of impact.
+Often, people suffer debilitating injuries that require extensive medical care and keep them from working.

 Insurance companies often are unwilling to pay, even if you suffered serious injuries.
 CHASENBOSCOLO has experience recovering maximum compensation for such injuries as:

 Many accidents can cause people to sustain injuries that ultimately prove to be fatal.
-When a person is killed in a motor vehicle crash, the family members of the deceased may be able to file a wrongful death lawsuit against the negligent parties.
+When a person dies in a motor vehicle crash, their family members may be able to file a wrongful death lawsuit against the negligent parties.

-The steps you take after a car accident can significantly improve your chances, both of recovering much quicker and of holding the at-fault driver accountable.
+Taking certain steps after a car accident can improve your chances of recovering and holding the other driver liable.
 Here’s how CHASENBOSCOLO suggests victims react after their accident:

 - If you’re not hurt, check on the welfare of any passengers.
 Exit the vehicle if doing so doesn’t cause new injuries or further discomfort, and check on other driver(s) to make sure they’re not trapped.
 Do not remove other passengers unless their life is in danger.